 - In Mass Effect 2, quarians possess mammaries, which are obviously visible in the shape of their survival suits, and at one point a quarian explains that "bubbles" are used when a child is weaned from nursing off their mother's immune system but before they get a suit of their own.
 In Mass Effect 3, if a male Shepard completes a romance arc with Tali, the picture she gives him shows that quarians very closely resemble humans, confirming that they are mammalian.

 - Cut dialogue from the second game would have suggested turians (bird-reptile analogues) avert this, but no female turians actually appeared until DLC for the third game.
 Compare Nyreen in her cloak and hood◊ to Nyreen in normal armor◊.
+It's likely because of her cloak and hood giving off that appearance.

 - Cleanly averted with the krogans, whose males and females, the latter seen in Mass Effect 3, look exactly alike to a human eye (the females are distinguished by wearing what amounts to a burqa).
 Inverted when a krogan asks female Shepard if she's female.